-Go energy efficient- Use Florescent, compact florescent (CFL) or LED light bulbs for your desk lamps.
+■ Go energy efficient- Use LED light bulbs for your desk lamps.
+They have gotten cheaper and easier to purchase.
+You can also try SMART bulbs!

 Using your fridge?

 Share it- Share the fridge with your roommates so you only need one that way you can cut back on your energy usage.